monacogustavo/COP4331/Sprint_3/user_acceptance_testing.md

 		<td> 3 </td>
 		<td> Adjust the "Game Difficulty" setting to the right
 		</td>
-		<td> The scrollbar will move and the setting will change from "Easy" to "Medium", and from "Medium" to "Hard"
+		<td> The scrollbar will move, and the setting will change from "Easy" to "Medium", and from "Medium" to "Hard"
 		</td>
 		<td> PASS </td>
 	</tr>